 5. Advanced apprenticeship in Food Technology and Manufacture or equivalent

-Principally the Foundation Degree in Food Manufacturing and Business Management has been structured within the QAA Foundation Degree qualification benchmark (May 2010); and QAA FHEQ benchmark statements for Agriculture, Horticulture, Forestry, Food and Consumer Sciences (2009) benchmarks.
+Principally the Foundation Degree in Food Manufacturing and Business Management has been structured within the QAA Foundation Degree qualification benchmark (May 2010); and QAA FHEQ benchmark statements for Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences (2016) benchmarks.

 FHEQ Intermediate level descriptors have been used to develop the programme learning outcomes and have informed the development of module learning outcomes.

-The agriculture, horticulture, forestry, food and consumer sciences subject benchmark statement (2009) states that food science and technology programmes should deliver the following outcomes;
+The Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences subject benchmark statement (2016) states that food science and technology programmes should deliver the following outcomes;

 An understanding of the characteristics and composition of major food materials (RC4444 Food Science and Composition, RC4442 Food Materials, RC5448 Dairy Technology, RC5449 Bakery Technology, RC5450 Meat Technology).